-We know the father-son relationship is over when Bruno puts it quite clearly as Axe stops by for a slice and probably for some fatherly advice when Lara left him:
+And we knew the father-son relationship was over when Bruno put it clearly as Axe stopped by for a slice and probably for some fatherly advice when Lara left him:

 “You’re my business partner.
 So, you get the slice and a coke on the arm.
 But that don’t buy you a conversation with me.”

-Well, Axe had to think twice before breaking this old man’s heart with breaking into his house with Hall in the wee hours only to drag the old man to his nephew’s office for a Hal-style interrogation, and more importantly telling Bruno “there will still be a finder’s fee” when he drove all the way from Yonkers to Axe’s house to tell him not to screw Sandicot.
+Well, Axe had to think twice before breaking Bruno’s heart with breaking into his house with Hall in the wee hours only to drag the old man to his nephew’s office for a Hall-style interrogation, and more importantly telling him “there will still be a finder’s fee” when he drove all the way from Yonkers to Axe’s house to tell him not to screw Sandicot.

 I don’t know whether Bobby’s confession to Wendy in Season 2 Finale Ball in Hand that all decisions he has made since they worked down in Lower Manhattan together after 9/11 were WRONG included the wrong he did with Bruno.
-I genuinely HOPE, in Season 3, he somehow makes it up to the man who let him have pizza without paying for weeks when he was a young boy.
-As Wendy rightly points out in Episode 6 Indian Four, he does not even have to do a big gesture:
+And when we wrote about our hopes, wishes and fantasies for Season 3, it was my wish that Bobby would make amends to the man who let him have pizza without paying for weeks when he was a young boy.